mikopp6/TecChess/README.md

 Chess program, with focus on learning GUI-programming.
 Current version doesn't have any working game-elements, just the GUI.

-Just run main.py, no external libraries should be needed.
+Windows 10:
+Run "python main.py", Tkinter should be included in default python installation.

+Linux and Mac:
+todo